These things can make school especially hard. But there are ways to help your child have an easier time in class.

-Individualized Education Program (IEP): If your child needs different expectations of what he learns, or different ways for him to learn it, he should have an IEP.
+Individualized Education Program (IEP): If your child needs different expectations of what they learn, or different ways for them to learn it, they should have an IEP.
 It will:

 - Detail those needs

-- Explain the services the school will give him
+- Explain the services the school will give them

-- Note how his progress will be measured
+- Note how their progress will be measured

-504 Plan: If your child doesn’t need an IEP and will be in class with other students on his grade level, this document outlines other ways the school will support him.
+504 Plan: If your child doesn’t need an IEP and will be in class with other students on their grade level, this document outlines other ways the school will support them.

 The policies and support available at your child’s school : Make a written request to your child's principal for an evaluation for services.
 On its website, an organization called Children and Adults with Attention Deficit Hyperactivity Disorder (CHADD) offers an example of a letter you might send.